sjwines/hourofai/forest/forest4.md

 **Ship Upload & Scoring**

-You’ve got data shards, now let’s upload them at the ship and update your score.
+You’ve got data shards, now let’s upload them to the ship and update your score.

 ## {2.
 Start a Score}

-Initialize your score so uploads count.
+Initialize your score so that the uploads count.

 ---